I-600A, Application for Advance Processing of an Orphan Petition

 - U.S. Mailing Address

-Part 5 – Applicant’s Statement, Contact Information, Certification, and Signature
+- Part 5 – Applicant’s Statement, Certification, Duty of Disclosure, and Signature

 - Applicant’s Signature

-Part 7– Your Spouse’s Statement, Contact Information, Certification, and Signature
+- Part 6– Your Spouse’s Statement, Certification, Duty of Disclosure, and Signature

 - Spouse’s Signature